Quick Summary

 Innovative, low-investment ideas for the hidden entrepreneur in you!
 Explore our guide on Business Ideas.

-The six types of intellectual property recognized in India are:
+The intellectual property rights in India are:

-a.
-Patents: Protects inventions and technological advancements.
+1. Patents: Protects inventions & technological advancements.

 To read more related articles, click here.